lukaspatschil/repl_scooper/README.md

-# replcode README
+# replscooper

-This is the README for your extension "replcode".
-After writing up a brief description, we recommend including the following sections.
+This is the extension replscooper.

 ## Features